 Dress code: N/A

-Hawksmoor is probably London’s most famous place for a steak, and enjoying one here can set up back £35 for the meat alone.
-Great if you’re splashing the cash but not so great if your not.
-Well, book in before 6:30 pm Monday – Saturday or after 10 pm and you can get 3 whole courses for £28.
-There’s even a steak on the menu that’s usually £18.50, meaning in theory you get an extra 2 courses for under a tenner!
-How good is that?
-If you happen to e there on a Sunday, the set menus not available but their roast is.
-Not just any roast, THE best roast in London with bone marrow gravy and a Yorkshire pud the size of your head.
+Hawksmoor is probably London’s most famous place for a steak.
+Book in before 6:30 pm Monday – Saturday or after 10 pm and you can get 3 whole courses for £28.
+Other times, you can enjoy the a la carte menu which features the most perfectly cooked steak you can imagine, decadant mac and cheese and what I say is the BEST dessert in London which is their signature sticky toffee pudding.
+If you happen to be there on a Sunday, the set menu is not available but the a la carte and the Sunday roast is.
+Not just any roast … THE best roast in London with bone marrow gravy and a Yorkshire pud the size of your head.
 You haven’t had a steak until you had one here.

 2 Courses: £25